almishkawi/binary/README.md

 ```
 `Output: ["111", "1001", "1011"]`.

-You can also convert binaries to integers by calling `number` method as follows:
+You can also convert binaries into integers by calling method `number` as follows:
 ```ruby
 Binary.number "11111100010"
 ```